causesauce/Bank_Prototype/README.md

 # Bank_Prototype

+As a project I had to imitate a bank system concept for a small bunch of clients ( no DB included ).

 It is a program handling bank accounts.
 The program reads a file consisting of lines of three kinds: